Qhax11/Shadow-Samurai-Showcase/README.md

 #### **2.1.4 Get Best InComingAttack Reaction**

 Coming Attack Reaction Decision Service
-The UBDS_ComingAttackReactionBase is the AI's specialized defensive decision-making service.
-It is designed to evaluate an incoming attack and select the best possible defensive action, such as a parry, dodge, or taking damage.
+The `UBDS_ComingAttackReactionBase` is the AI's specialized defensive decision-making service.
+It is designed to evaluate an incoming attack and select the `best possible defensive action`, such as a `parry`, `dodge`, or `taking damage`.
 This service is a core component of the AI's reactive behavior, ensuring it can respond intelligently to a player's attacks.

 - Dynamic Scoring & Decision Logic: This service works by assigning a score to each potential defensive reaction.
-The reaction with the highest final score is chosen.
+The reaction with the `highest final score is chosen`.
 The score is calculated by combining multiple factors:
 ```c++
 float UBDS_ComingAttackReactionBase::CalculateComingAttackReactionScore(FComingAttackPayload ComingAttackPayload)
 {